Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 This will delete the item when a player uses it and give that player levitation for 30 seconds with no particles.

-You must put lore on the item first.
-This is how ECS handles item matching, if you change the lore, it will be recognised as a different item and any commands will stop working.
+<span style="color:#E03E2D;">**You must put lore on the item first.**</span> This is how ECS handles item matching, if you change the lore, it will be recognised as a different item and any commands will stop working.

-Don't make the command name similar to any items.
-The command is stored as <itemName><commandName>.
+<span style="color:#E03E2D;">**Don't make the command name similar to any items.**</span> The command is stored as <itemType><commandName>. ([It's a bit more complicated than that](https://github.com/Aevarkan/MCBE-extended-commands-suite/blob/main/src/rightClickDetection/utility.ts), but that's the gist of it)

 If you were to put a command named `flower` on a torch, it would end up being `minecraft:torchflower`, which **will** have conflicting functionality.

+This also means you can rename your item once you have put the command on it!
+It only checks the type id (e.g. minecraft:grass) and lore.

 Fixing this will break existing commands, so it will be left for version 1.0.